Confusion In Writing And How To Solve The Problems

 6. Jargon

-Technical or specialized terms can be frustrating for readers.
+When you use technical or specialized terms, it can be frustrating for readers.

 If they are unfamiliar with the subject, jargon words can be difficult to understand.